 The valuation base used for rating purposes does not affect the total level of revenue the Council raises through rates.
-The total level of rate revenue to be raised by the Council is determined as part of the Council's annual budget setting exercise.
+The total level of rate revenue to be raised by the Council is determined as part of the Council's annual budget setting exercise and the rate cap.